agarwalsamarth/Multi-Threaded-Client-Server-Model/README.md

 1) type "python server2.py" in command prompt first.
 2) type "python client.py" in command prompt.

-Note: Kepp in mind to change the directory in command prompt that holds these files.
+Note: Keep in mind to change the directory in command prompt that holds these files.

 Since it supports multi-threading, you can open upto five client.py files simultaneously.